kholiqcode/kholiqcode/README.md

 <br>

-- 🌱 I’m currently learning Web,Mobile Development and other programming languages
+- 🌱 I’m currently learning Web,Mobile,Machine Learning Development and other programming languages

 - 📫 How to reach me **kholiqdev@icloud.com**